 Instigating crowds, travelling on tourist visa: Centre on Shah Feasal’s detention

-New Delhi, Aug 28: The Centre has said that the Look out Circular against Shah Faesal was issued by the Intelligence Bureau, based on which he was stopped from leaving the country.
+New Delhi, Aug 28: The Centre has said that the Lookout Circular against Shah Faesal was issued by the Intelligence Bureau (IB), based on which he was stopped from leaving the country.

 The LOC was issued on August 12 and Feasel was travelling out of the country on a tourist and not a student visa.
-The IAS topper from Kashmir had said that he was on his way to the United States to complete his studies at the Harvard University.
-However the Centre said that he could not have undertaken this trip as he had a tourist and not a study visa.
+The IAS topper from Kashmir had said that he was on his way to the United States to complete his studies at Harvard University.
+However, the Centre said that he could not have undertaken this trip as he had a tourist and not a study visa.

-Further the Centre said that he had been detained as he was instigating crowds at the Srinagar airport.
+Further, the Centre said that he had been detained as he was instigating crowds at the Srinagar airport.

 Delhi HC to hear plea against detention of IAS officer Shah Faesal at IGI Airport